Proof that content is king

 I could go on, but you get the picture.

 Compare this to a website with zero content added since launch: organic traffic has fallen by 55.56%.

 No one knows the exact makeup of the Google’s search algorithm.
 But adding content has, for as long as I can remember, been a tried and tested method of appearing more prominently in the search results and consequently increasing traffic.
 Content is king (I’ll keep saying it).

 So, where to start?
 Here are a few quick tips:

 - Set time aside to produce content on a regular basis.
 If you can’t commit to doing that, you don’t enjoy it, or have the necessary skills, outsource it

 - Write articles, blogs and guides that will be interesting and relevant to your target clients; remember, it isn’t just Google you are writing for, you actually want people to read and engage with your content

 - Ideally the content should be at least 800 – 1,000 words in length, even longer, around 2,500 for more in-depth pieces and guides.
 Remember the fundamentals of writing for an online audience though, you’re not just writing for Google.
 You can read more on that topic by clicking here

-- Add keywords, for which you would ideally like to be found, in to your content
+- Research and add keywords, for which you would ideally like to be found, in to your content

 - Remember to add the relevant meta data (page titles in particular) to your content.
 In fact, check it has been appropriately added to the other pages on your website too